-Besides the small size of most samples, they are not at all representative of people or jobs in the United States, let alone of everyday problem solving.
-Recall that the book's introductory claim is that "practical intelligence is at least as good a predictor of future success as is the academic form of intelligence" (p. xii, emphasis added).
-Despite the title of their book, Practical Intelligence in Everyday Life, Sternberg et al. report no studies of tacit knowledge for everyday tasks, not even "changing a flat tire."
-The patchy data on IQ's correlations with employment status, occupational level, income, crime and delinquency, welfare use, psychological adjustment, resilience, health behavior, and much more seem a cornucopia by comparison (e.g., see Brand, 1987; Gordon, 1997; Gottfredson, 1997, in press a, in press b; Herrnstein & Murray, 1994; Jencks et al., 1979; Taubman, 1977).
-The only nonacademic outcomes that Sternberg et al. (2000) examine relate to a very small set of fairly n.s. = not significant.
-Entries in bold are results that Sternberg et al. (2000, pp. 146-149, 151, 154, 160) report.
-They usually list the fuller set of variables for which data were collected in the earlier, research design sections of their narrative.
+Besides the small size of most samples, they are not at all representative of people or jobs 1446 in the United States, let alone of everyday problem solving.
+Recall that the book's 1447 introductory claim is that "practical intelligence is at least as good a predictor of future 1448 success as is the academic form of intelligence" (p. xii, emphasis added).
+Despite the title of 1449their book, Practical Intelligence in Everyday Life, Sternberg et al. report no studies of tacit 1450knowledge for everyday tasks, not even "changing a flat tire."
+The patchy data on IQ's 1451correlations with employment status, occupational level, income, crime and delinquency, 1452welfare use, psychological adjustment, resilience, health behavior, and much more seem a 1453cornucopia by comparison (e.g., see Brand, 1987; Gordon, 1997; Gottfredson, 1997, in press 1454a, in press b; Herrnstein & Murray, 1994; Jencks et al., 1979; Taubman, 1977).
+The only 1455nonacademic outcomes that Sternberg et al. (2000) examine relate to a very small set of fairly 1456specific, mostly high-level occupations.
+They hardly represent the full range of occupations 1457or tasks in everyday life.
+Moreover, all their occupations recruit individuals of above average 1458intelligence.
+We clearly cannot generalize results from this tiny corner of the world to the full 1459range of occupations and life tasks, as Sternberg et al.'s (2000) claim would have us do.
+For 1460 work on "common sense," it has little to do with the common man.
+1461